Dan Campbell: 2024 season

 Campbell and the Lions continued to build on their previous success, becoming 1 of 9 teams in NFL history to win 15 or more games (the Kansas City Chiefs doing so the same year) finishing 15–2 and setting the franchise record for regular season wins.
 The Lions opened the season hosting the Los Angeles Rams on Sunday Night Football, beating them 26–20 in overtime.
 After a Week 2 loss to the Tampa Bay Buccaneers, the Lions won 11 straight games- a franchise record- including 3 wins by 38+ points.
 After suffering a loss to the Buffalo Bills in Week 15, the Lions finished the season on a 3-game win streak.

 During the season, the Lions also set a franchise record for PPG (33.2) and finished Top 10 in defense for the first time since 2015.
 The Lions recorded the 4th highest point differential since 2000 at 222, behind the 2007 New England Patriots, the 2019 Baltimore Ravens, and the 2001 St. Louis Rams.

 In Week 18, the Lions secured their first #1 seed in franchise history with a 31–9 win over the Minnesota Vikings.
 The Lions also swept the NFC North for the first time in franchise history.
 Campbell continued his aggressive play style, having 22/33 successful fourth down attempts, and setting an NFL record with 151 total attempts across four seasons.

 On January 18, 2025, the Lions were upset 45–31 by the Washington Commanders, despite being heavy favorites, in the Divisional Round of the NFL Playoffs.
 This made them only the second team in NFL history to win 15 games and lose their first playoff game, joining the 2011 Green Bay Packers.

 2025 season

 In Week 10, Campbell took over offensive play calling duties and coached the Lions to a 44–22 win over the Washington Commanders.
 From Week 11 onwards, Campbell assumed the role of offensive playcaller for the rest season.
+The Lions finished with a 9–8 record and did not make the playoffs.